HyperLEDA/HyperLEDA.github.io/index_1.md

----
-layout: page
-title: The next generation of the HyperLeda database
-permalink: /news/
----

 # The next generation of the HyperLeda database

 ## by Danila Makarov, Dmitry Makarov, Artyom Zaporozhets, Valeria Selchonok, Elizaveta Kostromina, Eugene Sendzikas